mariushelf/supertimer/README.md

 is calculated as the difference of start and end time, resulting in a `datetime.timedelta` object.

-The timer function can be overriden:
+The timer function can be overridden:
 ```python
 import timeit